gavinhoward/bc/manuals/development.md

 options.
 However, it is important for developers to understand that both behaviors exist and should exist.

-The library only does clamping, however.
+The library can also do both, and it is set in a global for each thread.

 ### Strings as Numbers